County Galway Ireland · Co. Galway · Furbo Save · Share

 Údarás na Gaeltachta

-Furbo comprises fifteen named townlands stretching from bog to foreshore.
-Cnocán an Bhodaigh, an Straidhp, an tSaoirsin, Baile na hAbhann, na Poillíní, Doire Uachtair, and others — most with no village centre, just houses and land running toward the water.
-The whole area is sometimes called Na Forbacha.
+Furbo is not a single place but roughly fourteen townlands stretching from the bog to the foreshore: Cnocán an Bhodaigh, an Straidhp, an tSaoirsin, Baile na hAbhann, na Poillíní, Doire Uachtair, Aill an Phréacháin, an Coisméig Mór and others.
+Most have no centre at all - just houses and land running south toward Galway Bay.
+The whole area is gathered under the one name, Na Forbacha.

 Things to do outside.